LawleyClasses/230-spring2017/Schedule.md

 Your third project is due at the end of this week.

-## <a name="week12"></a>Week 12 (Apr 18/20): Web Server Basics & .htaccess Files
+## <a name="week12"></a>Week 12 (Apr 18/20): HTML Canvas
-Understanding the basics of how a web server works can make your work as a designer and/or developer much easier.
-We'll look at basic web server operation, as well as the use of .htaccess files to modify how the server works with your pages.
+The HTML Canvas element is used to draw graphics on a web page in real-time using Javascript.
+We'll look at some basic canvas graphics implementations this week.

-## <a name="week13"></a>Week 13 (Apr 25/27): LAMP Concepts & WordPress Install
+## <a name="week13"></a>Week 13 (Apr 25/27): Web Server Basics, LAMP Concepts & WordPress Install
 The majority of web servers on the Internet use Apache software running on a Linux operating system.
 Many also use mySQL databases, and the PHP server-side scripting language.
 The combination of these four technologies is referred to as "LAMP."
 This week we'll install a copy of WordPress onto a LAMP server, and talk about dynamic database-driven websites.

 ## <a name="week14"></a>Week 14 (Apr 2/4): PHP & MySQL Basics